Internship Program

 How can you get started?

-To view upcoming workshop dates and to register, follow these INSTRUCTIONS and sign up for a workshop here.
+To view upcoming workshop dates and to register, first read these instructions.
 If you have any questions contact our office via phone at 774.357.2407 or via email at EEC@BristolCC.edu.

 Requirements to Host an Intern